-Section 2.
-Strength and Distribution in Grade.
+Section 101.
+Strength and distribution in grade.

-This section would formally establish the commissioned grades of NOAA Corps that have historically existed.
-It would also limit the distribution of officers in senior ranks, and allow the Secretary of Commerce flexibility to establish distribution in grades for junior ranks.
+This section would formally establish the commissioned grades of the NOAA Corps that have historically existed.
+It also would limit the distribution of officers in senior ranks, and allow the Secretary of Commerce (Secretary) flexibility to establish distribution in grades for junior ranks.
+This establishes the same distribution in grade as the Navy.